 - The mangrove area runs along the coastline of Brgy.
 Talibayog and Brgy.
 Baha.
-Among the areas identified to have mangroves is in the proposed wharf facility.
-The condition of the mangrove in the area, however, is very poor which is basically since excessive cutting of mangrove species had been practiced since the early 70's when the area was still in good condition, as claimed by some residents. - At its present state, the mangrove forests in Brgy.
+The condition of the mangrove in the area, however, is very poor since excessive cutting of mangrove species had been practiced since the early 70's when the area was still in good condition, as claimed by some residents. - At its present state, the mangrove forests in Brgy.
 Baha and Brgy.
 Talibayog need to be protected.
-Cutting and clearing of mangrove trees for any purpose shall not be allowed to preserve the mangrove forest. - Designated docking stations of boats shall also be identified.
-This can prevent the destruction of the mangrove trees by constructing several boat stations away from the mangrove area.
+Cutting and clearing of mangrove trees for any purpose shall not be allowed to preserve the mangrove forest.
+The project will therefore promote its protection and enhancement to maintain its natural function to the ecosystem as home to remaining flora and fauna species, carbon sink, and as natural buffer to extreme climate variabilities.